Welcome to the Church of

 Please note the changes this week.

-Wednesday St Vincent
+Wednesday St Matthais

-Thursday Weekday
+Thursday Easter Weekday

 9.30am St Mary’s, followed by Reconciliation with Exposition: 10.30 to 11.30am

-6.00pm St John’s preceded at 5.15pm until 5.55pm with Reconciliation and Exposition
+Vigil Masses: 6.00pm St John’s preceded at 5.15pm until 5.55pm with Reconciliation and Exposition 6.30pm St Mary’s

 Christ the King: 9.15am and 5.00pm

-St Mary’s: 10.00am (This Mass will be live-streamed on the parish website*).
+St Mary’s: 10.00am (This Mass will be live-streamed on the parish website*)

 St John’s: 10.45am

-(*A recording of the Mass will be available later from Sunday afternoon)
+(*A recording of the Mass should be available later from Sunday afternoon)

 Stay with us Lord on our journey